• Home

 The centralized financial system offers a familiar and structured environment for individuals and businesses to manage their money.
 Let's explore the key characteristics that have established CeFi as a trusted finance ecosystem.

-• Centralized governance: CeFi services are characterized by a centralized authority that oversees and regulates financial activities within local and global markets.
+Comparing CeFi DeFi services, CeFi ones are characterized by a centralized authority that oversees and regulates financial activities within local and global markets.

 Examples of CeFi